nttcslab-nlp/iog/README.md

 python learnLSTMLM.py -g 0 --train data/ptb/ptb.train.npz --valid data/ptb/ptb.valid.npz -v data/ptb/ptb.train.vocab
    --valid_with_batch --output mediumLSTMLM
 ```

-    * The validation score will be about 88.0.

 * Train Input-to-Output gate for the above base language model
     * E.g., run the following command to train Input-to-Output gate for the lstm language model in the above example.